kpxcoolx/kubernetes/argocd/README.md

 ## Installation Guide for ArgoCD
-Install argocd.yaml changing the values for the ingress section
+Install argocd.yaml changing the values for the ingress section at the bottom of the yaml

 ```apiVersion: extensions/v1beta1
 kind: Ingress